xbeat/Machine-Learning/README.md

 Data Collection in Machine Learning

 The foundation of any machine learning project begins with gathering relevant data.
 High-quality data collection is crucial for model performance.
 Data can be structured (tables, spreadsheets) or unstructured (images, text, audio).
 The collection process should focus on obtaining diverse, representative samples that capture the full spectrum of scenarios the model will encounter.

+## Rigorous Unit Testing for LLM Outputs with DeepEval

+Introduction to DeepEval Framework

+DeepEval is a Python framework designed specifically for rigorous testing of Large Language Model outputs.
+It extends traditional unit testing paradigms to handle the unique challenges of evaluating LLM responses, including semantic similarity, factual accuracy, and consistency checks.

 ## Structured Output in LLM Applications